milesian/BigBang/README.md

 => true
 ```

-Although is very obvius now (and of course in functional language too): **When we update our system with component/start we get the running system state and further updates over this running system state are not available to this started-system-value**
+Although it is very obvius now (and of course in functional language too): **When we update our system with component/start we get the running system state and further updates over this running system state are not available to this started-system-value**

-##  BigBang/expand: apply updates in component/start invocation time
+##  BigBang/expand: compose component/system-updates in component/start invocation time
 BigBang goes further in this time distinction to apply updates and lets you compose your update functions just-before-start and just-after-start, meaning boths inside component/start invocation time

 ```bigbang/expand``` needs a common stuartsierra/system-map instance and a map with 2 keys ```:before-start :after-start``` and for each key a vector of bigbang actions as value